fomar123/python/README.md

 # Project: Countdown Application

 ##### In this project, an application is developed to interactively calculate and display the time remaining until a given deadline.
-The steps to implement this project include:

 ##### Get User Input: Goal and Deadline
 - Prompt the user to input their goal and the deadline for the countdown.